How to Use Crowdfunding Loans for Your Business

 There are three main types of loan crowdfunding:

-P2P Lending: Peer-to-peer lending is when potential investors are matched with borrowers in search of raising capital.
-Depending on the loan amount, a borrower may receive funds from a single investor or a group of investors.
-While borrowers are able to gain access to needed capital without having to meet a lender’s credit requirements, credit scores may be taken into account when calculating interest.
+Peer-to-Peer Lending: Peer-to-peer (P2P) lending is when potential investors are matched with borrowers in search of capital.
+Depending on the loan amount and other factors, a borrower may receive funds from a single investor or a group of investors.
+While borrowers are able to gain access to needed capital without having to meet a lender’s credit requirements, their credit scores may be taken into account when interest is determined.

 Microloans: Microloans involve individuals issuing loans directly to borrowers, but in smaller amounts.
 According to the U.S. Small Business Association (SBA), a microloan is anything under $50,000.
 However, many microloan platforms typically provide much smaller loans.